 Sometimes, you need to extend your site using custom code.
 Toolset Types, available for download from your WPML account, allows you to add custom code from the WordPress admin.
 No need to edit PHP files or create child themes.

-Recently, we added a complimentary plugins plugins, Toolset Types, to all WPML clients’ accounts.
-This two plugin lets you build advanced WordPress sites without programming.
+Recently, we added a complimentary plugin, Toolset Types, to all WPML clients‘ accounts.
+This plugin lets you build advanced WordPress sites without programming.

 Why use Toolset to add custom code to your site?

 Using Toolset to add custom code to your site brings some important benefits:

 - Your custom code is separate from your theme.
 Updating or switching a theme will not impact your custom code.
 Also, there is no need to create a child theme just to add a custom code snippet.

 - No need to edit the PHP files in your site to add custom code, you do it from the WordPress admin.

 - Easily enable or disable your custom code by using the backend interface.

 - Easily select where your code is run.
 This can be on the front-end, on the backend, or inside AJAX calls.

 - Execution of your custom code is automatically checked by Toolset.
 Toolset will catch any major issues with your custom code.
 For example, it can prevent a fatal error caused by your code, simply by not executing it if an issue is detected.